Burger King premium burgers: Steakhouse XT

 With the introduction of the company's new broilers in the United States and Canada in 2009 and 2010, Burger King introduced the third generation of its premium burger sandwich that it called the Steakhouse XT burger, with the XT standing for eXtra Thick.
 This new sandwich supplanted the previous versions of premium sandwiches as the chains most expensive burger-based sandwich.
 Unlike the preceding two sandwiches, this version was not made from Angus beef, but was intended to draw upon its ingredients and size as it defining characteristic.
 A higher-end version of the Steakhouse XT was first introduced in 2009 at the company's new BK Whopper Bar restaurant concept located at Universal Studios Orlando priced at US$5.29.
 The regular versions were introduced in January 2010 once the company had finished deploying its new broilers in all of its North American restaurants.
 The new sandwich came in two permanent varieties and a LTO variant, all of which featured a new round, 1/2 in, 7 oz thick patty and was priced at $3.99 to $4.49 depending on the variant.
 At its BK Whopper Bar restaurants, the company added several other varieties beyond the initial one introduced in 2009 that were all exclusive to the high-end concept.
 The product was the first national product tailored to the new flexible broilers, units that were designed to cook multiple types of products that have different cooking requirements.

 The sandwich came at a time when there was a great deal of animosity between the chain and its franchises over its Buck Double promotion, which was driving average checks and profits.
 The Buck Double had been running for since October 2010 to the introduction of the XT, eventually had taken upwards 10% of all sales in the restaurants – cannibalizing sales from other higher priced items.
 Combined with the ongoing economic downturn at the time, the value- oriented promotion had sent overall profits for the chain down by as much as 3.3%.
 The introduction was seen as a way to help stop the sales slide and prop up the chain's flagging sales.
-By mid-2011, the financial crisis was also still lingering and many chains, Burger King included, had moved to a discounting as a way to attract customers who were unwilling to spend money during tough economic times.
+By mid-2011, the Great Recession was also still lingering and many chains, Burger King included, had moved to a discounting as a way to attract customers who were unwilling to spend money during tough economic times.
 The discounting fit into the barbell strategy as these deals would often encourage people to purchase more food, often at higher price points.